mher/flower/docs/auth.rst

 HTTP Basic Authentication
 -------------------------

-Flower supports Basic Authentication as a built-in authentication method, allowing you to secure access to the Flower using simple username and password credentials.
+Flower supports Basic Authentication as a built-in authentication method, allowing you to secure access to Flower using simple username and password credentials.
 This authentication method is commonly used for straightforward authentication requirements.